 Introduction to Java: "Hello World"

-In this tutorial, we'll be learning about what exactly Java is and how to set up the Eclipse IDE.
+Tutorial Description: In this tutorial, we'll be learning about what exactly Java is and how to set up the Eclipse IDE.
 We'll also be taking a look at the primary Java constructs, as well as coding a basic "Hello World" application

 .